Mahal Kita, Beksman: Critical reception

 Mahal Kita, Beksman received generally favorable reviews.
 Although many reviews criticized the highly campy style of the film and the lack of character material for Iana Bernardez, its ensemble cast garnered universal acclaim for their performances in local and international reviews alike.

 Mario Bautista of Journal News Online praised Tabada's "original and well paced screenplay that never lags."
 He declared it Intalan's "best work to date."
 He also commended the cast's "uniformly splendid" acting.
 Goldwin Reviews gave the film 4 stars out of 5.
-They praised Bables' performance, but said that Bernardez was under-utilized.
+They praised Bables' performance, but said that Bernardez was underused.

 In a review for NYAFF, Leon Overee of Asian Movie Pulse praised Carmela Danao and Emilio Medrano's "brilliant" set design, describing Beksman as a "candy land" that "glitters with pure energy."
 He criticized Tabada's screenplay for being "one-dimensional."
 In a separate review for FFi, Marina Richter of Asian Movie Pulse called Beksman a "strange film with an awkwardly plotted love story."
 Nonetheless, she praised the cast, ascribing the film's "joy factor" to their "great" performances.

 Like Overee, Wally Adams of Eastern Kicks made note of the film's "rainbow-hued" set design.
 He wrote that "I Love You, Beksman has more to say and is able to do more with its concept than many movies that take themselves far more seriously can successfully tackle."
 He singled out Bables, de Leon, Bernardez, and Katanyag's performances as standouts.
 Adams concluded that the film was "likably giddy" and "befittingly timely."

 Basil Baradaran (The Asian Cinema Critic) wrote that Beksman "toes the lines between tiresome and charming, never really landing in one particular spot."
 He praised the cast, whom he described as "all delightful and a joy to watch."
 He said that the viewing experience was "a little like watching your favourite sitcom that hasn't aged particularly well but that you'll always love."
 Writing for Pink News, Asyia Iftikhar described the film as "a refreshing addition to the genre of LGBTQ+ film."
 She commended its "beautifully optimistic" ending.

 Jennie Kermode of Eye for Film called Beksman "a joyous, life-affirming film," giving it 3.5 stars out of 5.
 Rich Cline (Shadows on the Wall) gave the film 4 stars out of 5, comparing it to the French classic La Cage aux Folles.
 He called Bables "hugely charming" as Dali and praised the cast for "each[…] find[ing] an engaging spark of personality to bring their characters to vivid life."